Lancetnik/Propan/docs/docs/en/getting_started/4_broker/3_type-casting.md

 The first argument of the function decorated by `@broker.hanle` is the decrypted body of the incoming message.

-It can be of three types:
+Incoming message body can be of three types:

 * `str` - if the message has the header `content-type: text/plain`
 * `dict` - if the message has the header `content-type: application/json`
 * `bytes` - if the message has any other header

-All incoming messages will be automatically brought to this view.
+Either these types can be used as an annotation, or any primitive types to which **pydantic** can cast incoming arguments (for example, `str -> float`).

 A few examples: